kensanata/phoebe/README.md

     | sed -e 's/://g' -e 's/SHA256 Fingerprint=/sha256$/' \
     | tr [:upper:] [:lower:]

-This should give you your friend's fingerprint in the correct format to add to the list above.
+This should give you your friend’s fingerprint in the correct format to add to the list above.
+Add it, and restart the wiki.

-Make sure your main menu has a link to the login page:
+You should also have a login link somewhere such that people can login immediately.
+If they don’t, and they try to save, their client is going to ask them for a certificate and their edits may or may not be lost.
+It depends. 😅

     => /login Login